NicolaSpadari/vitauri/README.md

   ```

 ## Debugging
-You can simply open the console as you would normally in the browser during development.
+You can simply open the console as you normally would in the browser during development.
 <br>
-You need to compile the app in debug mode to test it when you want to debug your builded project.
+You need to compile the app in debug mode to test it when you want to debug your built project.

 ## Notes

-I built this simple demo wrapping the `shell` api and the `notification` api in a composable.
+I built this simple demo by wrapping `shell` and `notification` APIs in a composable.
 <br>
 If you don't need this, you can just remove it and call the functions directly, for example if you need to handle the output in a more specific way.
 I'm also auto importing some of the APIs through `unplugin-auto-import`, if this creates confusion feel free to remove them and import them manually.